 The Horizon 7.0 AT is a feature rich treadmill and part of the studio series by Horizon Fitness.
 They're designed to enable you to take, on demand or live fitness classes.
 These are apps that you can access, for a small fee, that will have an instructor running on a treadmill with you and encouraging you as you exercise.

 These classes are becoming a very popular way of working out with more and more people doing them.
 They're good because you feel like you're running with someone and not on your own.
-The 7.0 AT doesn't come with a tablet and the small screen isn't designed to receive the classes.
-It's a budget treadmill and that facility would increase the cost prohibitively.
+The 7.0 AT doesn't come with a tablet and no other treadmills do, everyone has their own.
+You connect your tablet to the machine using Bluetooth, then you can enjoy the apps like Peloton and Zwift.

-The Horizon 7.0 AT is a fully functioning treadmill in its own right, so if you don't have a tablet, it doesn't matter.
+The Horizon 7.0 AT is a fully functioning treadmill in its own right, so if you don't need a tablet.
 It has all the features and more to enable you to get a good workout.
 There are workout programs designed to help you lose weight or run a 5k.
 There's a good selection and they have different levels, so beginners and experienced runners can find a level for them.

 The Studio series of treadmills, which the 7.0 AT is one, have received fantastic reviews from experts and owners alike.
 It's the lowest cost machine of the series, but has features I think make it worthwhile, and show that it's a quality addition to the line.
 Newer treadmills are good because technologies become cheaper over time and that's what we have here.

 + 15% Incline - This is the industry standard for high end treadmills and you have it here on a sub thousand dollar one.
 I like a good incline for walkers.
 People who start by walking on a treadmill can get a great aerobic workout by walking briskly and cranking up the incline.
 It can be hard work and is great at helping you lose weight or getting fit and healthy.